couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

-To configure automatic failover through the Administration Web Console, see [Enabling Auto-Failover Settings](couchbase-manual-ready.html#couchbase-admin-web-console-settings-autofailover).
-For information on using the REST API, see [Retrieving Auto-Failover Settings](couchbase-manual-ready.html#couchbase-admin-restapi-get-autofailover-settings).
+To configure automatic failover through the Administration Web Console, see [Enabling Auto-Failover Settings](#couchbase-admin-web-console-settings-autofailover).
+For information on using the REST API, see [Retrieving Auto-Failover Settings](#couchbase-admin-restapi-get-autofailover-settings).

 Once an automatic failover has occurred, the Couchbase Cluster is relying on other nodes to serve replicated data.
 You should initiate a rebalance to return your cluster to a fully functioning state.
-For more information, see [Handling a Failover Situation](couchbase-manual-ready.html#couchbase-admin-tasks-failover-handling).
+For more information, see [Handling a Failover Situation](#couchbase-admin-tasks-failover-handling).

 **Resetting the Automatic failover counter**